Courteous, Respectful and Confidential: best practices in extending an offer of employment or making a job offer to a candidate

 As you collect this data, you should also be giving the same information to your candidate.
 Confirm that the compensation is within available range, that the relocation needs are within budget, and that the desired start date matches the company’s needs.
 If one of the data points is out of line with your expectations, discuss it then.
-You do not always need to resolve the difference then, but make sure it is widely known before the decision to move forward is made.
+You don’t necessarily need to resolve the difference in an initial conversation, but make sure it is widely known before the decision to move forward is made.

 The final part of doing your homework is learning the motivations to close your candidate.
 Why are they interested in the role?
 What are their long term career goals?
 What kind of corporate culture do they prefer?
 What do they like to do in her free time?
 Start documenting the data points that will allow you to build a compelling recruitment pitch when the time comes to negotiate and extend a verbal job offer.

-Most important is to document the information.
+The most important thing is to document the information.
 Write down the data, when the conversation occurred, and the context in which it was discussed.
 As the proverb goes—“the faintest ink is more powerful than the strongest memory.”
-All of this information should be a) collected, and b) confirmed more than once during the phone screening, initial interviews and final interviews.
+All of this information should be both collected and confirmed more than once during the phone screening, initial interviews, and final interviews.
 It never hurts to say “When we spoke on June 15th we discussed a salary range of $65,000 to $70,000—is this still what you are thinking?”
 It lets the candidate know that you are paying attention, which is both reassuring that you have your ducks in a row and reduces any urge to renegotiate late in the game.

 Pre-Close The Candidate

-We’ll jump through the details of the interviewing process, during which you should be continuing to 1) collect the necessary data, 2) confirm its accuracy, and 3) begin to lay the groundwork for your sales pitch.
-Remember the ABC’s from Glengarry Glen Ross—Always Be Closing.
+We’ll jump through the details of the interviewing process, during which you should be continuing to collect the necessary data, confirm its accuracy, and begin to lay the groundwork for your sales pitch.
+Remember the ABC’s from Glengarry Glen Ross – Always Be Closing.

-Pre-closing a candidate is the step that has the most impact on the acceptance rates of employment offers, and is one often skipped.
-Once you think you feel the candidate has a legitimate chance of receiving an offer, make the pre-closing call.
+Pre-closing a candidate is the step that has the most impact on the acceptance rates of employment offers, and is often the one skipped.
+Once you think the candidate has a legitimate chance of receiving an offer, make the pre-closing call.
 The goal is to outline the details of the job offer, but be very clear that this is a confirmation of the candidate’s interest and not a verbal job offer.

-Begin by saying you and the group/company have not made a final decision to extend an employment offer, but you think they are a strong candidate and would like to talk through the details of what an offer may look like.
-Recap the information you have documented—compensation, salary/bonus mix, location, desired start date.
+Begin by saying you and your organization have not made a final decision to extend an employment offer, but you think they are a strong candidate and would like to talk through the details of what an offer may look like.
+Recap the information you have documented – compensation, salary/bonus mix, location, and desired start date.
 Then walk through the same points with ranges of the offer.
-Highlight and discuss any discrepancies between your expectations and the candidates.
+Highlight and discuss any discrepancies between your expectations and the candidate’s.
 A couple of sample questions you may want to use include: